2 Peter 1:10 reads,

 “Therefore, brothers, be all the more diligent to make your calling and election sure, for if you practice these qualities you will never fall.”

-It is worth noting for hermeneutical purposes how Calvinists interpret this verse in light of 2 Pet.
-3:9 where Peter states that the Lord is,
+It is worth noting for hermeneutical purposes how Calvinists interpret this verse in light of 2 Peter 3:9 where, speaking about God’s patience in bringing about the coming day of judgment and destruction of the ungodly, Peter states that the Lord is,

 “Calling” refers to God’s efficacious work in salvation (cf. Rom 1:7; 8:30; 1 Cor.
 1:9), and “election” is God’s work of choosing some sinners (by His grace, not their merits) to be saved (Rom.
 8:33: 11:5; Eph.
 1:4; Col. 3:12; 1 Pet.
 1:1).
 Election, of course, precedes calling.
 A believer shows by his godly life and his growth in the virtues mentioned in 2 Peter 1:5-7 that he is one of God’s chosen.”
 (867)

 I take this to be the standard Reformed Calvinist understanding of their doctrines of an effectual call and unconditional election.
-Yet regarding 2 Pet.
-3:9 Gangel writes,
+Yet regarding 2 Peter 3:9 Gangel writes,

 “The second reason the Lord’s return seems so long in coming is that God wants as many people to be saved as possible…The words not wanting anyone to perish…describe God’s wishes or desires; He longs that all would be saved (cf. 1 Tim.
 2:4) but knows that many reject Him.”
 (876, emphasis mine)

 Note that two incoherent concepts are being proposed as the proper interpretation of Peter’s thoughts on the matter of salvation.
-Gangel pits Peter’s thoughts against each other with respect to the coherence of his thoughts on the nature and possibility of salvation.
-Again, this incoherence is a failure of the hermeneutical principle of reading and interpreting in context.
-To read in context means, if anything, to read the author’s statements in one text as coherent with his statements in another text.
-We take it as a sound hermeneutical principle that the authors of Scripture did not contradict themselves.
+Gangel pits Peter’s thoughts against each other with respect to the nature and possibility of salvation.
+Again, this incoherence reveals a failure of a fundamental hermeneutical principle – interpreting in context.
+The hermeneutical principle of interpreting a text in context, if it means anything, means to read the author’s statements in one text as coherent with his statements in another text.
+We take it as a sound hermeneutical principle that the authors of Scripture did not write incoherently or contradict themselves.